Yves mission is to help women attract positive relationships by establishing personal parameters and greater self-worth.

 Consider the following thoughts of a woman who has just spent the night with a guy she really likes:

 "I've never felt such a strong connection with anyone.
 We talked about everything.
 He was so into me... but yesterday, my call went directly to his voice mail–again.
 I know how busy he is.
 Maybe I'll text him.
 What should I text?
 He had mentioned something about an out-of-town family thing, but I thought that was last weekend.
-It's been over two weeks since I've seen him.
+It has been over two weeks since I've seen him.
 Maybe I was wrong to have slept with him...it's just that everything felt so right.
 Why doesn't he call?
 Then again, he's got this crazy schedule..."

-That is all he has to say if he really is swamped with work or "pressing matters."
-If a man cannot find five minutes out of his busy schedule for you, then you do not need to expend any more time thinking about him.
+Let's face facts.
+A brief phone call less than five minutes to complete: "Hi beautiful.... just wanted to take a moment to say I've been thinking about you."
+That is all he has to say if he really really is swamped with work or "pressing matters."
+If a man cannot find three minutes out of his busy schedule for you, then you do not need to expend any more time thinking about him.
+Why should you?
 He enjoyed your body for a brief time.
-You were 'two ships that passed in the night' as far as he is concerned.
-End of short story.
+End of short story as far as he is concerned.

 Why He Never Called

 He made the decision to enjoy you for the short term and now he is on to new adventures.
 Perhaps he didn't mean to hurt you.
-It is even remotely possible that he assumed you were fine with a short term fling, but chances are, he knew better.... which is why he's avoiding your texts now.
+It is even remotely possible that he assumed you were fine with a short term fling, but chances are, he knew better.... which is why he's avoiding your texts and phone calls now.

-Secondly, the only reason he bothered to ask for your phone number is because, frankly, it was the easy way out.
+Secondly, the only reason he bothered to ask for your phone number is because, (honestly) it was the easy way out.
 Let's face it, what man is going to say, "Well, nice having sex with you.
 Have a nice life."
 He prefers to avoid any drama.
 He realizes that his asking for your phone number "sort of" implies that he might call you.
 However, his having your number leaves him under no obligation to call, or so goes his thinking.

 Just know that when a man is interested in a woman, he is more than willing to make time in his busy schedule to connect with her.
-In fact, he wouldn't take the risk of alienating her by not calling within a day or two, for fear that he might get looked over.
-Therefore, if he hasn't called within a reasonable time, you can be 99% sure he had never planned on calling at all.
-He had a good time with you, but his feelings didn't run deep.
+You can be certain that he would not take the risk of alienating her by not calling within a day or two, for fear that he might get looked over for someone better.
+Therefore, if he hasn't called within a reasonable time, you can be 99% sure he was not particularly interested in the first place.
+He had fun with you, but his feelings did not run deep.
 Easy come, easy go.